 purple 18350 700mAh 10.5A CDR

 Efest 26650 4200mAh 20A CDROur ECF buddy and battery expert @Mooch has been doing some independent battery testing.
-Before you purchase a particular battery, look for the results of that battery in the below link:
+Before you purchase a particular battery, look for the results of how that battery tested in the below link:

 - Lower Quality Brand-Name Batteries.
 Trustfire, Ultrafire, and Surefire are a lower-tier name brand battery in terms of quality and safety.
 Not recommended.
 The same goes for AWT, Basen, Cloud Chaser, Imren, MXJO, and Vappower brands.
 Independent tests have revealed that they have over-rated specifications from what is advertised.
 Most of these brands are considered "re-wraps".What is a "Re-Wrapped Battery"?